 Reimagined Salesforce Education Cloud Helps Institutions Build Lifelong Student Relationships with Unified Data, Automation, and Intelligence

-Today, at the 2023 Education Summit in Dallas, Salesforce introduced Education Cloud innovations to help institutions deliver personalised experiences faster, drive better outcomes, and build lifelong relationships with students.
+Today, at the 2023 Education Summit in Dallas, Salesforce introduced Education Cloud innovations to help institutions deliver personalized experiences faster, drive better outcomes, and build lifelong relationships with students.

 Why it’s relevant: Amid rising tuition costs and stagnating enrollment numbers, research shows that higher ed institutions must prioritize a personalized, flexible student experience that starts the moment a student first expresses interest in an institution: